 Designated as a World Heritage site by UNESCO in 1997, Changdeokgung Palace is said to be the most traditional and authentic of Seoul's five palaces.
 It has been praised for its architectural sensitivity to its natural surroundings and lauded as a representative masterpiece of East Asian Palace Architecture.
 The palace is also believed to have the perfect geographical location according to ancient philosophies like that of Feng Shui.
 The palace is even more magical when seen under a full moon.
 Join the Moonlight Tour at Changdeokgung Palace for a pleasant evening stroll within the royal palace.

 A hexagonal pavilion located on the hill overlooking Nakseonjae’s rear garden, Sangnyangjeong Pavilion provides a panoramic view of the surrounding area.
-Participants of the tour will be able enjoy the mood of a moonlit night with a daegeum performance here.
+Participants of the tour will be able enjoy the mood of a moonlit night with a daegeum (large bamboo flute) performance here.

-Buyongji Pond and its surroundings are the most beautiful and tranquil area inside Changdeokgung Palace and is one of the finest examples of landscapes designed during the Joseon period.
+The area around Buyongji Pond is the most beautiful and tranquil area inside Changdeokgung Palace and is one of the finest examples of landscapes designed during the Joseon period.
 This garden where kings would take leisure walks in the past consists of the small but pleasant Buyongji Pond and the surrounding trees that have endured hundreds of years, creating a cozy and elegant scenery.
-This area was the venue for celebratory banquets for those scholars who passed state exams during the Joseon Dynasty.
+This area was the venue for celebratory banquets for those scholars who passed state exams during the Joseon dynasty.

 Following one step behind the beauty of Buyongji Pond is Aeryeonji Pond.
 On the northern side of the pond is Aeryeongjeong Pavilion, a small pavilion placed half over the water, which is known to offer a gorgeous view of the pond’s scenery.

-Yeongyeongdang Hanok is a wooden building built in the same style as the houses of the noblemen during the Joseon Dynasty.
-The building was built in the 19th century and was used as a venue to hold ceremonies and performances for the royal family by the best performers at that time.
-During your moonlit journey, Yeongyeongdang Hanok will serve as the venue for an array of gugak (traditional Korean music) performances.
+Yeongyeongdang Hall is a wooden house built in the same style as the houses of the noblemen during the Joseon dynasty.
+It was constructed in the 19th century and was used as a venue to hold ceremonies and performances for the royal family by the best performers at that time.
+During your moonlit journey, Yeongyeongdang Hall will serve as the venue for an array of gugak (traditional Korean music) performances.
 The building's expansive yard is complete with enough seats for the audience.
 Korean tea and snacks are served as well.

 After the performance, visitors will be led into the forest of Changdeokgung Palace, known as Huwon.
 For centuries its access was strictly limited to the royal family.
 Now open to the public, guides dressed in hanbok lead visitors through the trees using the light of the cheongsachorong.
 Guided by the delicate glow of this traditional lantern and the serene light of the full moon, visitors are guaranteed a unique and unforgettable evening.